TeamToolboxOrganization/teamtoolbox/README.md

 If you don't have the Symfony binary installed, run `php -S localhost:8000 -t public/` to use the built-in PHP web server or [configure a web server][3] like Nginx or Apache to run the application.

+Connect to application using admin account.
+Login : admin
+Password : admin

 Tests
 -----